bigfix/developer.bigfix.com/site/reference/types/active-directory-local-user.md

 # type: active directory local user

-The &amp;lt;active directory local user&amp;gt; objects are the inspectors for the AD local users.
+The &lt;active directory local user&lt; objects are the inspectors for the AD local users.
 They include the distinguished name and groups.

 # distinguished name error message of &lt;active directory local user&gt; : string